trytomakeyouprivate/main/README.md

 - **Kinsolid** = hardened Kinoite (KDE Desktop)
 - **Sersolid** = hardened Sericea (Sway Desktop)
 - **Solidbud** = hardened Onyx (Budgie Desktop, will be built once Fedora 39 is released)
-- **Sosolid** = hardened Sodalite* (Pantheon Desktop)

-_*Not an official Fedora build.
-Created and maintained by electricduck._

-All (except Sodalite) based on the official Fedora-issued images, with custom hardening to further improve security.
+All based on the official Fedora-issued images, with custom hardening to further improve security.
 Hardening invariably may reduce usability, so pin your current installation before re-basing to one of the Solidcore builds so you can always revert back to your previous rpm-ostree configuration.

 #### Builds not yet tested - do not use - come back soon!